 - 1. College credits that lead to a credit-bearing credential or degree.
 KCS will not pay for non-credit-bearing courses. - 2.
 Qualified educational expenses as defined by each individual institution and as may be limited by IRS regulations of items that Institutions often include within their definitions of qualified educational expenses to include tuition, fees, educational supplies, course books, residence hall living costs, food plan, campus-based child care and computers for use in school.
 KCS awardees are encouraged to live on campus for a minimum of the first year of college if campus housing is available.
 Some campuses have on-campus residency requirements of various numbers of years.
-In the event that KCS scholarship support combined with other institutional, state and federal aid exceeds Total Cost of Attendance as defined by the institution of enrollment, KCS encourages each institution to consider (a) carrying the balance over to the next succeeding term (or for summer) so that the awardee may pay for eligible expenses in that term, (b) allowing the student to utilize the funds at qualified locations on campus to purchase items that would be considered qualified educational expenses for the duration of that semester or (c) providing a voucher for purchasing of items that would be considered qualified educational expenses.
-If the Institution is unable to do any of the above, or if the awardee has reached the limit on his/her eligibility term with KCS, the Institution will refund the excess funding to KCS.
+In the event that KCS scholarship support combined with other institutional, state and federal aid exceeds Total Cost of Attendance as defined by the institution of enrollment, KCS encourages each institution to consider (a) carrying the balance over to the next succeeding term (or for summer) so that the awardee may pay for eligible expenses in that term, (b) allowing the student to utilize the funds at qualified locations on campus to purchase items that would be considered qualified educational expenses.
+If the Institution is

-3. Qualified educational expenses at one of the institutions in the KCS Postsecondary Network.
+- unable to do any of the above, or if the awardee has reached the limit on his/her eligibility term with KCS, the Institution will refund the excess funding to KCS. - 3.
+Qualified educational expenses at one of the institutions in the KCS Postsecondary Network.
 Funds may not be used for institutions outside the KCS Postsecondary Network unless exceptional circumstances have led KCS to grant an exception to this attendance requirement.